 How does it work?

-You raise a minimum of $750 in support of Keep a Child Alive.
+The cost to register for our 2015 ASICS LA Marathon charity team is $100, discounted from $160.
+All official Team KCA runners will be required to fundraise a minimum of $1,000.
 The amount you raise will go directly toward providing treatment, nutritious food, and loving care to children and families affected by HIV.

 In return, Keep a Child Alive will provide you with the following:

 - Guaranteed discounted entry to the 2015 ASICS LA Marathon

 - KCA racing jersey

 - KCA gift bag featuring a Buy Life t-shirt, Tweyambe wrap, and 2 KCA documentaries